 TABLE 3.1.12.E P-1 DEVELOPMENT STANDARDS Minimum Yard Setback Front Where the P-1 district has a common boundary with a residential district and the districts have frontage on the same street, a setback from the street shall be required which is equal in depth to the required front yard setback of the adjacent residential district, or 25 feet, whichever is greater.
 The required wall shall be located on this minimum setback line unless, under unusual circumstances, the planning commission finds that no good purpose would be served.
 The land between such setback and street right-of-way line shall be kept free from refuse and debris and shall be planted with shrubs, trees or lawn and shall be maintained in a healthy, growing condition, neat and orderly in appearance.
-Rear and Side Where the P-1 district is contiguous to the side or rear lot lines of premises within a residentially zoned district, the required wall shall be located along such lot line.
+Rear and Side Where the district is contiguous to the side lines of premises within a residentially zoned district, wali shall along such lot line. the required be located